 “Wait—Evermoor?
 What’s that?”
 My memory stirs; I’ve forgotten something important.

 “Evermoor.”
 He spreads his arms.
 “That’s what we call this gods-cursed world.”

 My brain affirms it—it feels like a key clicking into place.”
 And there’s some kind of prophecy that predicted my arrival?
 What am I supposed to—”

 He turns away and resumes walking.
 “Clearly, it’s referring to someone else.”

 “Hey!”
 I follow in his steps.
-“Maybe you’re wrong!
+“What if you’re wrong?
 I mean, how many dimension-hopping guys have you met today?”

 He pivots on his heel and storms toward me.
-“Countless heroes have quested for the Realm and failed to reach it!
+“Countless heroes have tried and failed to reach the Realm!
 High Taire duelists, Fair Folk bladeshadow, wizards and sorcerers of all manner and caliber!
 And you—” he jabs a finger into my sternum, “are not them!”